moar2323/NITRO/README.md

-2 check if you have python
+1 After It Exract (Convert To Normal Folder)

+2 Check If You Have Python

-3 open cmd in the folder and do `pip install -r requirements.txt` after this do `python main.py`
+3 Open Cmd In The Folder And Do `pip install -r requirements.txt` After This Do `python main.py`